Bring on the PCT training!!

 We crossed a dry creek bed over a wood bridge and watched our step to avoid the copious amounts of poison oak in the area.

-Around mile three we took a short break at the train tracks before dropping into another dry creek bed.
+Around mile three we took a short break at the train tracks before dropping into another dry creek bed, before climbing out of the canyon.
+We followed the ridgeline for a few miles, taking in the views of the Campo Indian Reservation.

 It was already warm out and we wondered how brutal it would be in April, if it was this hot in November.

-Looking ahead from a top the ridge, we could see the opposite side of Hauser Canyon and our destination for the day.
+We took a break at the top the ridge, where we could see the opposite side of Hauser Canyon and our destination for the day.

-This area had been burned several years ago.
-Josh and I remembered it as a barren plateau but were pleasantly surprised to see it has rebounded so well in just one season.
+This area had been burned several years ago and Josh and I remembered it as a barren plateau, We were pleasantly surprised to see it has rebounded so well in just one season.

-It was about mid day when I checked my water levels.
+It was about mid day when I checked my water levels which were critically low.
 I was dying of thirst but tried to ration my water knowing everything was dry until Lake Morena.
 I made a major mistake not cameling up before our hike.
-All week I had been drinking coffee and Diet Pepsi, which is not conducive to positive hydration status.
+All week I had been drinking coffee and Diet Pepsi, which is not conducive to a positive hydration status.
 Oops.
 I winced when I saw that at mile 10, I had but one liter of water left.

 Signs of fall: There were Oak Galls everywhere!
 The variety of colors and shapes were beautiful.
-Inside of these galls are insect larvae awaiting spring, when they will emerge and annoy the crap out of hikers everywhere. :-)
+Inside of these galls are insect larvae awaiting spring; at which time they will emerge from their gourd-like orbs and annoy the crap out of hikers everywhere. :-)

 Josh says, "two times!"